Tolsi/Tolsi/README.md

 - 😀 I'm addicted to 🚲 🎹 📽 🌴 🏖 ⛰

-- 👄 Pronounced: ser.gEy or tolsI
+- 👄 Pronounced: ser.gEy or tol.sI

 - ⚡ Fun fact: I have never sat behind the wheel of a car